mobile app bar

 Colorado Buffaloes quarterback Shedeur Sanders (2) passes the ball at the University of Colorado NFL Showcase at the CU Indoor Practice Facility.

 “This will be the greatest accomplishment this young fella has ever accomplished if he makes this football team.
-He’s never been in a situation like this. … He’s walking into a situation he’s never been in,” the former Super Bowl-winning wide receiver stated.
+He’s never been in a situation like this… He’s walking into a situation he’s never been in,” the former Super Bowl-winning wide receiver stated.

 Cleveland currently has five QBs on their roster.
 Right off the top, Deshaun Watson can be discounted.
 He’s not going to play for the Browns again.
 Next comes Kenny Pickett, a failed former first-round pick who spent last year as a backup.
-Then there’s the 40-year-old veteran Joe Flacco and the two rookies — Sanders and third-round pick Dillon Gabriel.

-Not exactly a murderer’s row of QB competition there.
 Flacco was likely brought in as the backup or emergency QB.
 Cleveland is a rebuilding franchise, so there would be no point in trotting out a 40-year-old as your Week 1 starter.
 That leaves the real competition between Pickett, Gabriel, and Sanders.

-Dillon and Shedeur actually offer a very similar profile as passers.
-They have similar strengths and weaknesses, except for the fact that Sanders is bigger, taller, has longer arms, and bigger hands.
+The two rookie quarterbacks offer a very similar profile as passers.
+They have similar strengths and weaknesses, except for the fact that the Colorado alum is bigger, taller, has longer arms, and bigger hands.

 And this is all before mentioning the warm welcome Sanders received from Browns veterans like Denzel Ward and David Njoku on social media after his selection.
 Ward and Njoku certainly didn’t do the same for Gabriel.

 So while he is a fifth-round pick, Sanders would seem to already have the inside track on the QB1 spot among this uninspiring group of signal callers.
-Based on the evidence, Sanders is a lot closer to starting than missing out on the final 53-man roster altogether.
+Based on the evidence, he is a lot closer to starting than missing out on the final 53-man roster altogether.

 About the author